 Q: “How long do dental sealants last?“

-A: Dental sealants are incredibly strong and can withstand the force of chewing.
+A: They are incredibly strong and can withstand the force of chewing.
 They have been found to reduce the rate of decay by over 70%, and they last over a decade.

 Q: “Do I still need to brush and floss twice a day with sealants?“